uabrc/uabrc.github.io/docs/data_management/index.md

 <!-- markdownlint-enable MD046 -->

 Managing PHI data can be challenging.
 There are experts on Campus who can provide assistance.
 Please contact [Support](../help/support.md) if you intend to use Research Computing services in combination with PHI and PHI-derived data.

-### Scratch Retention Policy

-Data stored in `/scratch` is subject to two limited retention policies.

-- Each user will have a quota of 50 TB of scratch storage.
-- Files will be retained for a maximum of 30 days, after which they become eligible for deletion.